BillE/BannerPackage/README.md

 Composer: This package manager is required.
 It can be found at https://getcomposer.org/

-PHPUnit: This package is used for all testing and can be found here: https://phpunit.de/ It is set as a dependency in composer.json and so should not need to be downloaded manually.
+PHPUnit: This package is used for all testing and can be found at https://phpunit.de/ It is set as a dependency in composer.json and so should not need to be downloaded manually.

 ## Details